lochlannhackett/jamieWebsite/README.md

 # Jamie Wong Illustration

-A modern, responsive portfolio and e-commerce website for illustrator Jamie Wong, built to showcase artwork with a warm, artsy aesthetic while demonstrating clean front-end development practices.
+A modern, responsive portfolio and e-commerce website for the beautiful illustrator Jamie Wong, built to showcase artwork with a warm, artsy aesthetic while demonstrating clean front-end development practices.

 ## 🌐 Live Site